2011–2012 Iranian protests: Use of child soldiers

 The Guardian reported that after the 1 March protest onwards, children from ages 12–16 began being used by the Basij against the protesters.
 According to information released by the International Campaign for Human Rights in Iran, these children were "armed with batons, clubs and air guns and ordered to attack demonstrators who have tried to gather in Tehran."
 They had been bussed in by the government from rural provinces far from the capital.
-People in the area stated that the children had been paid and were also promised chelo kebab dinners.
+People in the area stated that the children had been paid and were also promised chelow kabab dinners.

 The executive director of the International Campaign for Human Rights in Iran, Hadi Ghaemi, stated that "it's really a violation of international law.
 It's no different than child soldiers, which is the custom in many zones of conflict.
 They are being recruited into being part of the conflict and armed for it."
 He also commented that "they are very keen to display violence.
 Teenage boys are notorious for that.
 They are being used to ensure there is a good ratio of government forces to protesters and because the average policeman in Tehran could have some kind of family connection to the people they have to beat up.
 It's a classic tactic to bring people from outside, because they have no sense of sympathy for city dwellers."